comit-network/RFCs/RFC-002-SWAP.md

 ### `body`

-Refer to the RFC of the given `protocol`.
+Refer to the RFC of the given swap protocol.

 # Examples